 Efforts are underway to stimulate these adult stem cells to regenerate missing cells within damaged tissues.
 This approach will utilize the existing tissue organization and molecules to stimulate and guide the adult stem cells to correctly regenerate only the necessary cell types.
 Alternatively, the adult stem cells could be isolated from the tissue and grown outside of the body, in cultures.
 This would allow the cells to be easily manipulated, although they are often relatively rare and difficult to grow in culture.

 Because the isolation of adult stem cells does not result in the destruction of human life, research involving adult stem cells does not raise any of the ethical issues associated with research utilizing human embryonic stem cells.
 Thus, research involving adult stem cells has the potential for therapies that will heal disease and ease suffering, a major focus of Notre Dame’s stem cell research.
-Combined with our efforts with induced pluripotent stem (iPS) cells, the Center for Adult Stem Cell and Regenerative Medicine will advance the University’s mission to ease suffering and heal disease.
+Combined with our efforts with induced pluripotent stem (iPS) cells, the Center for Stem Cells and Regenerative Medicine will advance the University’s mission to ease suffering and heal disease.